SpitFire-666/Firefox-Stuff/README.md

 - The only major browser that's NOT built on Google's chromium codebase (besides Safari on iOS)
 - You can circumvent sites that block right-clicking by holding Ctrl + right click
 - Reader view circumvents many paywalls!
+- SSL/certificate/HTTPS issues can be permanently excepted/stored.
+On Chrome you have to choose Advanced, then Proceed every time.
+- Picture-In-Picture PiP
+- Simpler homepage config.
+Edge for example is very confusing
+- Video autoplay control
+- Mozilla are working on a native translation feature (with less reliance on Google)
+-